aurijoy/FileStorageWithRESTAPI/README.md

   1.2.3.2

-	For the second attempt we are going to change the design to accept username in the /upload Path so we cn use that to populate our database.
+	For the second attempt we are going to change the design to accept 'username' in the /upload Path so we cn use that to populate our database.
 This remove the constraint of acquiring
 	User information from User Detail Service.